-The school building at Biscovey Nursery and Infants' Academy is accessible to everyone who attends school or who comes to visit us.
-We have good access to every classroom and where there are steps, there is also ramp access.
-We also have disabled changing facilities.
+Our whole school is accessible, where there are steps, there is also ramp access.
 Please see the Accesibility Audit.

 12. How will school prepare and support me/my child through the transition from key stage 1 to key stage 2 and beyond?